 - Teamwork when carrying out practical investigations

 - Learning through practical activities

-We offer a Food Club which enables students in KS3 to further develop their practical skills.
+We offer a Bake Off Club which enables students in KS3 to further develop their practical skills.
 We help and support students to enter external cooking competitions such as Future Chef and Inspiring Culinary Generations.